open-amdocs/webrix/README.md

 yarn add webrix
 ```

-Webrix requires has peer dependencies for `react`, `react-dom` and `prop-types`, so be sure to install them as well:
+Webrix has peer dependencies for `react`, `react-dom` and `prop-types`, so be sure to install them as well:

 ```bash
 npm i react react-dom prop-types